Technical Onboarding - Productive Teams from Day 1

-Structured onboarding ensures that new employees can work productively as quickly as possible.
-An essential prerequisite for this is professional equipment for the employees, and technical onboarding should be prioritized accordingly.
-In our guide, we show you what to look out for.
+Structured onboarding ensures that new employees are able to work productively as quickly as possible.
+Professional equipment for employees is an essential prerequisite for this and technical onboarding should be prioritized accordingly.
+We show you what to look out for in our guide.

 Ready for use from day 1

 This is problematic from both the company's and the employees' point of view.
 On the one hand, it delays the onboarding process and employees take longer to become productive.
-On the other hand, this is accompanied by a poor employee experience and dissatisfied employees.
+On the other hand, it results in a poor employee experience and dissatisfied employees.

-To avoid this, technical onboarding should begin in the preboarding phase.
+To avoid this, technical onboarding should already be started in the preboarding phase.
 This ensures that:

-- the new colleagues are equipped on time for the first working day.
+- the new colleagues are equipped on time for their first working day.

-- they have already had time to familiarize themselves with the new equipment and to set it up already.
+- they have already had time to familiarize themselves with the new equipment and set it up.

 - they can focus fully on professional and social integration during onboarding.